AWinterman/scuttle-present/index.md

 # Scuttlebutt might be good for:  #

-- Real time updates across a network?
+- Real time updates across a network
-- Multiplayer games?
+- Multiplayer games
-- Big Data Problems?
+- Big Data Problems

-- Interested in distributed systems?
+# What is it? #

+A strategy for sharing *complete* knowledge between computers in a distributed system.

+This is hard.

-# Let us talk about time: #
+# Time #

-- Orders Events
-- distributed system + establishing precedence = ◔ᴗ◔
+- Establishes precedence of events.

-- So we need a clock.
+> If an event happend at 3:15 if the time on the clock was *after* 3:15, but
+> *before* 3:16.

+- Central to how we think about systems:
+    - purchasing tickets
+    - qualifying for grants
+    - auctions

+But how do we tell time if we can't all see the clock?

 # What is a clock? #